fossasia/eventyay-tickets/doc/features.rst

   happy with.
 Play around with it freely.
 - **Build your schedule offline:** The initial version of a schedule is often hard to figure out.
   You can print out proportionally sized cards of the talks to cut out and play around with.
-- **Publish your schedule:** Whenever something has changed noticeably, publish a new schedule by naming it and clicking a button.
-Speakers will receive notifications if the new release changes their talk.
+- **Publish your schedule:** Whenever something has changed noticeably, publish a new schedule.
-- **Interface:** You can export your schedule in machine readable format (a JSON, XML, or XCAL), and use it elsewhere or even import it in other pretalx instances.
+  Speakers will receive notifications if the new release changes their talk time or location.
 - **Transparent updates:** pretalx provides a public changelog and an Atom feed, so that your participants can receive notifications as soon as you release a new schedule version.
 - **Integrate recordings:** Unless the speakers have set the do-not-record flag, you may sync and integrate the recording in the talk's page for the participants' convenience.
-- **Provide feedback:** If the speakers wish, they can receive anonymous feedback.
+- **Provide feedback:** Attendees can provide anonymous feedback to speakers.
+The feedback will be visible to the speakers themselves and the organisers, but not publicly.

 Speaker management
 ~~~~~~~~~~~~~~~~~~